What is 6.23664 as a fraction?

 The U.S. is one of a few countries worldwide that still uses the Imperial system of measurement, which is a fractional measurement system, where items are measured in feet, inches, pounds, ounces, yards, and so on.
 The majority of the rest of the world uses the metric system, which is a decimal measurement system, where items are measured in cm, meters, grams, kilos, and so on.

-What is a decimal?
+What is a proportion?

-What is a percentage as a fraction?
+What is a decimal as a percentage?

 Educational math links